 Sparkling water has been around for quite some time, but it seems only recently it’s gone from an option to a must-have.
 Scroll through social media and you’ll quickly find different brands popping up, many of which form fun little lists regarding what brands have the best flavors, most fizz, coolest packaging, and which ones are even your best bet according to your zodiac sign!
-We’re living in a sparkling water world as of late, but one thing not heavily discussed is how the craze compares to drinking regular water.
-With so much emphasis put on the necessity of staying hydrated for your health, and many people having a hard time gulping down the flat stuff, is the sparkling water you hold so near and dear working in your favor?
-Let’s find out.
+So, is sparkling water bad for you?
+No. Especially if as a result, you’re able to drink more water to stay hydrated but there are some things to consider before you gulp.

 Sparkling Water vs. Flat Water

 Health authorities commonly recommend drinking eight 8-ounce glasses of water every day.
 But drinking straight water throughout the day isn’t everyone’s favorite thing, and can feel more like torture or a chore as opposed to doing something healthy.
 LaCroix and other sparkling water brands have generated buzz recently, as many of them contain just two ingredients: carbonated water and natural flavor.
 As opposed to soda, these drinks have no artificial flavors, no sweeteners or salts, and have zero calories.
 So, if straight water isn’t your thing, sparkling water may sound like an impressive alternative, especially if you have a thing for fizz and want to kick your soda habit, too.
 But as far as health goes, drinking sparkling water is not the same as drinking flat water.

 Related: Is It Bad To Eat Carbs At Night?